Right preconditioned GMRES for arbitrary singular systems: Convergence theory of GMRES

 If $A$ is a GP matrix, GMRES determines a solution of (\ref{lineq}) for all $\vector{b}\in \ran(A)$ and for all initial vector $\vector{x}_{0}$ (\cite{BW}, Theorem 2.6).
 Moreover, GMRES determines a solution of (\ref{lineq}) for all $\vector{b}\in \ran(A)$ and for all initial vector $\vector{x}_{0}$ if and only if $A$ is a GP matrix (\cite{HS}, Theorem 2.8).

-Even if $A$ is a GP matrix and $\vector{b} \in \ran(A)$, it was reported in \cite{MR} that if the smallest principal angle between the spaces $\ran(A^\trans)$ and $\ran(A)$ is large, the least squares problem (\ref{GMRES}) will become very ill-conditioned before breakdown in finite precision arithmetic.
+Even if $A$ is a GP matrix and $\vector{b} \in \ran(A)$, it was reported in \cite{MR} that the least squares problem (\ref{GMRES}) can become very ill-conditioned before breakdown in finite precision arithmetic.
 If ${\rm index}(A) > 1$, there exists a $\vector{b} \in \ran(A)$ such that GMRES breaks down at iteration step 1 without giving a solution of (\ref{lineq}) (\cite{HS}, Theorem 2.8).

 Hence, we propose GMRES using right preconditioning and pseudoinverse to overcome the difficulty of solving the least squares problems (\ref{lstsq}) with coefficient matrices whose index is greater than or equal to 1.